Investment Banking

 Apply

-M&A Manager
+Finance Manager

-Job Title: M&A Manager Salary: $150,000 + Bonus Company Summary: We are currently partnered with a leading midstream and water company based in Houston, Texas.
-They are looking to add an M&A Manager to their team.
+Job Title: Finance Manager Salary: $150,000 + Bonus Company Summary: We are currently partnered with a leading midstream and water company based in Houston, Texas.
+They are looking to add an Finance Manager to their team.
 This opportunity would allow you to be involved in every stage of the deal process, from initial target identification and due diligence to negotiation and integration.
-Join us and play a pivotal role in shaping the future of our company This M&A Manager will be responsible for: Build and maintain complex financial models to perform analyses under different operating scenarios and conduct in depth fundamental, financial and operational due diligence and analysis on new business development opportunities, investments and acquisitions.
+Join us and play a pivotal role in shaping the future of our company This Finance Manager will be responsible for: Build and maintain complex financial models to perform analyses under different operating scenarios and conduct in depth fundamental, financial and operational due diligence and analysis on new business development opportunities, investments and acquisitions.
 Perform valuation and financial analyses, including DCF, project financing, trading comparable, precedent transactions, pro-forma projections and LBO analyses to provide the information needed to evaluate a potential development project, acquisition targets, and other corporate development and investment opportunities.
 Assist in day-to-day deal and project execution.
 Analyze market trends and conduct market research.
 This M&A Manager should have the following qualification: 3-6 years in Investment Banking.
 Experience within Oil & Gas, Midstream, Water, Etc. Bachelors in Finance, Economics, Business or related fields.
-Located in or willing to relocate to Houston, TX If you are interested in this M&A Manager role please do not hesitate to apply.
+Located in or willing to relocate to Houston, TX If you are interested in this Finance Manager role please do not hesitate to apply.

 Negotiable